 This is the question you need to ask yourself – what’s the purpose of the time between sessions?

-Taking the time to do a little preliminary educating and testing over the phone, before scheduling a client, will ensure that you know what to expect during that first session.
+Taking the time to do a little preliminary educating and testing over the phone, before scheduling a client in for their first session, will ensure that you know what to expect during that first session.
 This will allow you to plan for the client’s first session, accordingly.